-4 Members' Conflict of Interest
+4 Members' conflict of interest

-Members are reminded of their obligation to declare any conflicts of interest they might have in respect of items on this agenda.
+Members are reminded of their obligation to declare any conflicts of interest that they may have in respect of the items on this agenda.

-5 Confirmation of Order of Business and Late Items
+5 Confirmation of order of business

-That, taking into account the explanation provided why the item is not on the meeting agenda and why the discussion of the item cannot be delayed until a subsequent meeting, ......be dealt with as a late item at this meeting.
+That, taking into account the explanation provided why the item is not on the meeting agenda and why the discussion of the item cannot be delayed until a subsequent meeting, ..... be dealt with as a late item at this meeting.